Diego-Varela-Silva/docker-ionic/README.md

 ionic_docker_start
 ```

-* You are ready to go with ionic adb and scrcpy
+* You are ready to go with ionic, adb, scrcpy and other stuff!

 ```
 ionic serve